-While it is a general expectation that all research conducted by SSU faculty, staff and students will be conducted responsibly, the National Science Foundation (NSF) and the National Institutes of Health (NIH) have specific training requirements for research funded by these agencies.
-If your project is sponsored by NSF or NIH, and you are employing staff and/or students to work on that research, it is your responsibility to ensure they receive the required training.
+While it is a general expectation that all research conducted by SSU faculty, staff and students will be conducted responsibly, the National Science Foundation (NSF), the National Institutes of Health (NIH), and other sponsors have specific training requirements for responsible conduct of research.
+If your project is sponsored by NSF, NIH, or any other agency with this requirement, and you are employing staff and/or students to work on that research, it is your responsibility to ensure they receive the required training.

 Introduction to responsible conduct of research regulations